 How Many Liters Are in 64 Ounces?

-Ever grab a 64-ounce water bottle, wondering how much that is in liters?
+Ever grabbed a 64-ounce water bottle and wondered, “how many liters is 64 oz?” or “what is 64 ounces of water in liters?”
 You’re not alone!
-Let’s demystify this conversion.
+Let’s demystify this common conversion.

-While they might seem similar, 64 US fluid ounces don’t quite equal 1 liter.
-In fact, 64 ounces converts to approximately 1.89 liters.
+When you want to convert 64 oz to liter, it’s important to know that 64 US fluid ounces don’t quite equal 1 liter.
+In fact, 64 ounces of water in liters comes out to approximately 1.89 liters.

 Here’s why: One fluid ounce is equivalent to a tiny fraction of a liter (about 0.02957 liters, to be exact).
 Multiply that tiny amount by 64 ounces, and you get approximately 1.89 liters.